History of Psychology

 such as neural imaging tactics, to study brain function.
 Thanks to this new development, there

-has been an increment in knowledge surrounding physical architecture and operations of human
+has been an increment in knowledge surrounding physical architecture and operations of human brains, not forgetting their effect on psychological behavior.

 The complexity of the relationship between neuroscience and psychology is beneficial to both.